-3) Unresolved conflict has built in your marriage and forgiveness seems difficult.
+Troubled Marriage Sign #3: Unresolved conflict has built in your marriage and forgiveness seems impossible.

 I think of unresolved tension in marriage like a pair of really dirty eyeglasses.
 Every time we have an argument or issue between us, our glasses (the lens of how we see each other) can get clouded and covered over with smudges, dirt and other debris.

-If we don’t remove those “smudges” immediately through forgiveness and reconciliation, it becomes harder to see our spouses clearly (and it certainly becomes difficult to love and serve them unconditionally)!
+If we don’t remove those “smudges” immediately through forgiveness and reconciliation, it certainly becomes difficult to love and serve them unconditionally.